Education in the Falkland Islands: Post-16 education

 There are no upper-secondary institutions on the Falklands, and therefore further education requires travel or distance learning.
 The Falkland Islands Government pays for eligible 16- to 18-year-olds to go overseas to study.
 This is entirely funded by the Falkland Islands, there is no assistance from the UK Government for the boarding fees and flight costs.

 As of 2012 students went to England to take A-level courses at Peter Symonds College, Winchester, England (which has a boarding house named Falkland Lodge).
 Additionally students went to Chichester College where they were able to study National Diplomas or NVQs.

 Over time this has continued to change and by in the 2010s it had become common for students to choose from a range of schools and colleges, usually in the UK but occasionally in other countries such as Gibraltar and New Zealand.
 Students receive funding from the Falkland Islands Government if they have permanent residency status, they are accepted onto Level 3 courses in the UK and meet other eligibility criteria.

 The Falkland Islands Government also has funding schemes for higher and further education courses for over-18s.
 This can be distance learning or study abroad, usually in the UK, for suitably qualified students.

 Many return to the Falkland Islands after they have completed their education and gained experience in their chosen field.

 Adult education

 There is a small adult education college and training centre in Stanley, called Falkland College.
 It moved into a new building during 2020.
 It offers apprenticeships, GCSEs, NVQs and vocational courses, including via distance learning.

 Community Library

-Education is responsible for the Christie Community Library.
+The College is responsible for the Christie Community Library.
 The library was previously at the Secondary School and moved into its new home in 2020.
 It is free to use for all residents of the Falkland Islands.

 It is named in memory of Bill and Merle Christie, who were involved with the Falkland Islands and set up the Falkland Islands Association.